Updated Dec 11, 2025

 Some Lecture Notes

-These notes are meant to supplement the book.
+These notes are meant to supplement the course book.

 Homework Problems